 The top 25 diners in Toronto by neighbourhood

-Diners in Toronto may be long past their glory days - and yet, these nostalgic eateries endure across the city.
-Toronto's greasy spoons are reliable sources for all-day breakfasts (with bottomless drip coffee to boot) and homestyle comfort foods ranging from sandwiches to steak dinners that won't break the bank.
-They're not fancy, but they're familiar - and that's why we love them.
+Diners in Toronto may be long past their glory days—and yet, these nostalgic spots endure across the city.
+Toronto's greasy spoons are reliable sources for all-day breakfasts and homestyle comfort foods.
+They're not fancy, but they're familiar—and that's why we love them.

 Here are my picks for the top diners in Toronto by neighbourhood.

 In business since 1955, Vesta Lunch is a divey, retro diner that serves hungry patrons 24 hours a day.
 The backlit menu boards feature classic greasy spoon fare like all day breakfasts, souvlaki dinners, and fish and chips.